lamberta/devkit-doc/api/ui/view.md

 ### style.x
 1. `{number} = 0`

+The position of the top-left corner of a view on the x-axis relative to it's parent.

 ### style.y
 1. `{number} = 0`

+The position of the top-left corner of a view on the y-axis relative to it's parent.

 ### style.anchorX
 1. `{number} = 0`

-The x position of the anchor point for rotation.
+The x position of the anchor point for rotation and scaling.
 This is relative to the top-left corner of the view.

 ### style.anchorY
 1. `{number} = 0`

-The y position of the anchor point for rotation.
+The y position of the anchor point for rotation and scaling.
 This is relative to the top-left corner of the view.

 ### style.width
 1. `{number}`

-Defaults to the width of the view's parent.
+The width of a view, defaults to the width of the view's parent.

 ### style.height
 1. `{number}`

-Defaults to the height of the view's parent.
+The height of a view, defaults to the height of the view's parent.

 ### style.widthPercentage
 1. `{number}`